 Undue repetition in text and tables should be avoided.
 Comment on validity and significance of results is appropriate but broader discussion of their implication is restricted to the next section.
 Subheadings that aid clarity of presentation within this and the previous section are encouraged.

-- Use tables to summarize data when possible, rather than text.
+- Use tables to summarise data when possible, rather than text.

 - Ensure that the data are easy to read and understand, and kept in context.

 - Use categories and sub-categories effectively to highlight patterns in the data.